-If needed, Veolia can deploy mobile treatment units to maintain water production while source water management and treatment technology evaluations are conducted.
+If needed, Veolia can also deploy mobile treatment units to maintain water production while source water management and treatment technology evaluations are conducted.

 Testing by Veolia